Examples

 Instead of deploying the app on each cluster, Fleet allows you to deploy across all clusters following these steps:

-2. Under multi-cluster/helm, a Helm chart will deploy the frontend app service and backend database service.
+multi-cluster/helm, a Helm chart will deploy the frontend app service and backend database service. - The following rule will be defined in

 targetCustomizations: